-Now that the dough is prepped, you can use your gingerbread cookie cutter to cut your dough, and arrange them on your lined baking sheets.
+Now that the dough is prepped, you can use your gingerbread cookie cutter to cut your dough with a cookie cutter, and arrange them on your lined baking sheets.
 And, of course, any dough that's left over, you can re-roll out, and make more cookies with!

-Then, after the cookies are cut out, it's as easy as adding them to two large baking sheets lined with parchment paper, and baking them for 8-10 minutes.
+Then, after the sugar free gingerbread cookies are cut out, it's as easy as adding them to two large baking sheets lined with parchment paper, and baking them for 8-10 minutes.